 Other Volunteer Support

 You don’t need an arts background to volunteer.
-If you are interested in assisting with various volunteer needs at the Center, including lobby hosting, help with administrative tasks, mailings, Center maintenance, event support or a volunteer internship, download the Volunteer Application and send to A. Lorraine Robinson or call (202) 797-2145, ext.
-107 for more information.
+If you are interested in assisting with various volunteer needs at the Center, including lobby hosting, help with administrative tasks, mailings, Center maintenance, event support or a volunteer internship, download the Volunteer Application and send to Rob Smith or call (202) 797-2145 for more information.

 Community Service Opportunities for High School Students